 He first became interested in criminal justice under the guidance of Dr. Laure Brooks during his studies at the University of Maryland in 1989.

 “She opened up the excitement of the field to me, and without that class I would not be where I am today,” Piquero said.

-He has collaborated on several books on the subject, including Key Issues in Criminal Careers Research: New Analyses from the Cambridge Study in Delinquent Development and Handbook of Quantitative Criminology, and Offending from Childhood to Late Middle Age.
+He has collaborated on several books on the subject, including Key Issues in Criminal Careers Research: New Analyses from the Cambridge Study in Delinquent Development, Handbook of Quantitative Criminology, and Offending from Childhood to Late Middle Age.

-In addition to his membership in more than a dozen editorial boards of journals in criminology and sociology, he has also served in the following roles: executive counselor with the American Society of Criminology, member of the National Academy of Sciences Panel Evaluating the National Institute of Justice, Member of the National Academy of Sciences Panel on Implementing a Juvenile Justice Reform Plan Using a Developmental Approach, National Academy of Science Panel on Modernizing the Nation’s Crime Statistics, National Academy of Sciences Panel on Revisiting Strengthening the National Institute of Justice, member of the Racial Democracy, Crime and Justice Network at Ohio State University, and member of the MacArthur Foundation's Research Network on Adolescent Development and Juvenile Justice.
+In addition to his membership in more than a dozen editorial boards of journals in criminology and sociology, he has also served in the following roles: executive counselor with the American Society of Criminology, member of the National Academy of Sciences Panel Evaluating the National Institute of Justice, Member of the National Academy of Sciences Panel on Implementing a Juvenile Justice Reform Plan Using a Developmental Approach, National Academy of Science Panel on Modernizing the Nation’s Crime Statistics, National Academy of Sciences Panel on Revisiting Strengthening the National Institute of Justice, member of the Racial Democracy, Crime and Justice Network at Ohio State University, and member of the MacArthur Foundation’s Research Network on Adolescent Development and Juvenile Justice.

 “When you give people information that they never had before, it opens their eyes and challenges their views,” Piquero said.
 “It’s not about changing their views, it’s about transmitting knowledge and then helping students think about the knowledge in ways that they may not have done before.”

 Piquero has also received the American Society of Criminology’s Young Scholar and E-Mail Mentor of the Year Awards, and was named a Fellow of both the American Society of Criminology and the Academy of Criminal Justice Sciences.